mshortcodes/sentry/README.md

 Sentry is a terminal-based password manager.
 I enjoy CLI tools and working in the terminal in general.
 I also use password managers regularly and recently completed the cryptography course on Boot.dev so I thought this would be a good project to work on.

-Sentry is fast, uses a SQLite database, supports multiple users, encrypts passwords, and implements a cache.
+Sentry is a fast REPL, uses a SQLite database, supports multiple users, encrypts passwords, and implements a cache.
 This was the first project I had done completely in Neovim which was an additional fun challenge.

 Key concepts: